-- Provide a safe environment in which children can learn. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Be prepared to identify children who may benefit from early help. - Understand the early help process and their role in it. - Understand the school/college safeguarding policies and systems. - Undertake regular and appropriate training which is regularly updated. - Be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know how to maintain an appropriate level of confidentiality. - Maintain professional curiosity even where children may not feel ready or know how to tell someone they are being abused. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe.
+- Provide a safe environment in which children can learn. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Be prepared to identify children who may benefit from early help. - Understand the early help process and their role in it. - Understand the school/college safeguarding policies and systems including child protection policy (which includes the policy and procedures to deal with child-onchild abuse), behaviour policy (which includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying), staff behaviour policy/code of conduct (which includes low-level concerns, allegations against staff and whistleblowing) and our safeguarding response to children who are absent from education, particularly on repeat occasions and /or prolonged periods. - Undertake regular and appropriate training which is regularly updated. - Be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know how to maintain an appropriate level of confidentiality. - Maintain professional curiosity even where children may not feel ready or know how to tell someone they are being abused. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe.